saulpierotti/markdown_notebook/LB2.md

 * Here we integrate evolutionary information in the form of sequence profiles
 * Neural networks learn the mapping from sequence to secondary structure
 * I want to use NN when I am not able to provide a simple first principle or a model based solution
+* A sliding window on a profile is a matrix, and it is used as input for ML approaches
+* Each weight multiplies one vector of that matrix
+* Suppose that a first NN gives me an answer with a single residue in H conformation
+	* I could use its output as input for another network in order to filter out these spourios alignments
+	* This is equivalent to adding layers to the network
+* I can use a collection of NN that, for instance, work on different sliding window sizes (or only discriminate one conformation), and then use an ensemble method to get an answer
+* The biocomp group created secpred in the past
+* Psipred was created at UCL at can predict, among other things, SS
+	* The original was a NN, then it switched to SVM and now maybe itwill switch to deep learning
+	* When the sequence has a structure, they just give the dssp answer

 ---